 - A: There are 10 000+ IATA airport codes worldwide, of which approx. 2 000+ can be decoded by the Tool for performance reasons.
 However, you can still check availability and fares to/from XXX by entering the airport code.

 - Q 43: How do I retreive retrieve info for Round-The-World (RTW) & Circle Fares?

 - Q: Where can I find more info on Round-The-World (RTW) & Circle Fares?

 - A: To access RTW & special Circle Fares:

-- Double-click any Fare in the list of results.
+- Click [Go] and double-click the list of results.

 - To access Pricing, select [View Routing Rules] -> [Other Fare].

-To access Fare Rules, select [View Fare Rules - Sabre] -> [Other Fare].
+To access Fare Rules, select [View Fare Rules - Advanced] -> [Other Fare].